JECY-Portfolio/VOTERS-AGE-ELIGIBILITY-CHECKER/README.md

 - The program checks if the input is valid (a positive number).

-- If the age is 18 or above, the program prints:
- "You are eligible to vote."
+- If the age is 18 or above, the program prints:  (You are eligible to vote)

--If the age is less than 18, the program prints:
-"You are less than 18 years old and NOT eligible to vote."
+-If the age is less than 18, the program prints: (You are less than 18 years old and NOT eligible to vote)